ChebaaneMarouen/eMonitor-Plus/README.md

 ## **Components**

-I.	Dashboard
+I. The Dashboard Main Home Page displays the following:

-Main home page shows:
-1. My posts: shows all posts anaylzed manually by the user
+1- My Posts: Displays all posts analyzed manually by the user

-2. My false News: shows all potential false news that have been assigned to the factchecker by the team leader
+2- My False News: Shows all potential false news items assigned to the fact-checker by the team leader

-3. Posts violations: allows the monitor to detect electoral violation on social media
+3- Posts Violations: Allows the monitor to detect electoral violations on social media

-4. Monitoring violations: contains a table of all violations that have been added
+4- Monitoring Violations: Contains a table of all added violations

 ![1](https://github.com/MxNaruto/eMonitor-Plus/blob/master/images/1.png)

-The main control interface also displays:
+Additionally, the main control interface features:

-5. Recently added news: shows recently collected data from social media platform
+5- Recently Added News: Shows recently collected data from social media platforms.

-6. Confirmed electoral violations: containts all the electoral violations that have been already confirmed by the team supervisor
+6- Confirmed Electoral Violations: Contains all the electoral violations that have been confirmed by the team supervisor.

 II.
 Add new posts
 a.
 Social Media Post Scraping and Automated Analysis